-408. Additionally, the specific statutes governing the various courtannexed alternate dispute resolution programmes establish which cases may be referred to those programmes.
+Additionally, the specific statutes governing the various court-annexed ADR programmes establish which cases may be referred to those programmes.

-1.4 Can local courts provide any assistance to parties that wish to invoke the available methods of alternative dispute resolution?
-For example, will a court - pre or post the constitution of an arbitral tribunal - issue interim or provisional measures of protection (i.e. holding orders pending the final outcome) in support of arbitration proceedings, will the court force parties to arbitrate when they have so agreed, or will the court order parties to mediate or seek expert determination?
+11.4 Can local courts provide any assistance to parties that wish to invoke the available methods of alternative dispute resolution?
+For example, will a court - pre or post the constitution of an arbitral tribunal - issue interim or provisional measures of protection (i.e.

+holding orders pending the final outcome) in support of arbitration proceedings, force parties to arbitrate when they have so agreed, or order parties to mediate or seek expert determination?
 Is there anything that is particular to your jurisdiction in this context?